Package ateams

 - for macOS users, the openblas formula on homebrew is recommended.
 It will be installed wherever formulae are typically installed on your computer (e.g.

-Regardless of how you install, OpenBLAS should register with pkg-config
+Regardless of how you install, OpenBLAS should register with pkg-config.
+In summary: on macOS,

 $ pkg-config --libs openblas